rianoc/parse_blog/2. Parsing JSON in kdb+/json.md

-One way to manage these items may be to create a utility which will cast any dictionary using `key` values to control casting rules.
+One way to manage these items may be to create a utility which will cast any dictionary using keys to control casting rules.

-This can allow more complex parsing rules for each field.
+This allows more complex parsing rules for each field.

 ```q